NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 ## Roles

 1. How many kinds of roles can an "item" play?
 What are they?
-(Hint: Kinds of roles refers to types.)
+(Hint: "Kinds of roles" refers to types.)
 2. How many different elements can represent these kinds of roles?
 What are they?
 (Hint: Wayfarer is the best tool for this.)

 ## Code Tables